 New Academic staff are also required to complete the Academic Learning and Teaching Induction facilitated by the Centre for Learning Innovation and Professional Practice.

-Existing staff members (including casual/sessional staff) commencing a new appointment in another Faculty or Portfolio are required to complete the Local Induction and Occupational Health and Safety Inductions.
+Existing staff members (including casual/sessional staff) commencing a new appointment in another School or Portfolio are required to complete the Local Induction and Occupational Health and Safety Inductions.
 Existing staff may be required to complete Online Corporate Induction.

 Apprentices and trainees working at the University (including those employed under third-party arrangements) are required to comply with all aspects of the Induction Policy and Procedure.